manupap1/libzoneminder-plugin-openalpr/README.md

 - `Minimum Confidence` - A text box to enter the minimum confidence level.
 All plates with a lower confidence level will be excluded.
 - `Min.
 Number of Characters` - A text box to enter the minimum number of characters in a license plate.
 All plates with a lower number of detected characters will be excluded.
 - `Max.
 Number of Characters` - A text box to enter the maximum number of characters in a license plate.
 All plates with a greater number of detected characters will be excluded.
+- `List of Targeted Plates` - A list to specify targeted plates (detected plates will have a 100% confidence).
+- `Detect only Targeted Plates` - A yes/no select box to specify if plates not in target list shall be ignored.
+- `Strict Targeting` - A yes/no select box to specify if target matching shall be strict (plates must match exactly).
+- `Assume target matching` - When strict targeting is off plates included in wider strings are detected (within the max. number of characters limit).
+This yes/no select box allow to specify if such detected plates shall be considered as being equal to the target.
+If yes is selected, the plugin will report these plates with the target string and with a 100% confidence.
+If no is selected, the plugin will report these plates individually.
+This option can be helpfull if the plate format includes a field for a logo which may be considered as a character by openalpr.

 The configuration is saved to the database and applied when clicking on the `Save` button.